vyca2017/content/content/reference/platform/authorization/overview.md

   * *type operations* are `Read nodes`, `Create nodes`, `Update nodes`, `Delete nodes`
   * *relation operations* are `Connect nodes` and `Disconnect nodes`

-> Note: [nested mutations], are broken down into multiple isolated operations.
+> Note: [nested mutations](!alias-ubohch8quo), are broken down into multiple isolated operations.
 A nested mutation might need to pass a `Create Type` and multiple `Update Relation` permissions for instance.

 * For most type operations, it's of interest which **fields** the permission governs while relation permissions can affect connecting, disconnecting or both operations.